syncfusion-content/fileformat-docs/File-Formats/DocIO/convert-markdown-to-word-document-in-csharp.md

         args.ImageStream = New FileStream("Image_1.png", FileMode.Open)
     ElseIf args.Uri Is "Image_2.png" Then
         args.ImageStream = New FileStream("Image_2.png", FileMode.Open)
-    'Retrive the image from the website and use it.
+    'Retrieve the image from the website and use it.
     ElseIf args.Uri.StartsWith("https://") Then
         Dim client As WebClient = New WebClient() 'Download the image as a stream.